ber532k/mkpdf/README.md

 # mkpdf

-This is a simple command line wrapper around pandoc and latexmk written in bash.
+This is a simple command line wrapper around pandoc and latexmk written in shell script and tested with both bash and dash, so it should hopefully be POSIX-compliant.
 It will generate pdf output from one or more files written in pandoc's markdown using a specified template.

 ## Installing